 Xu Shuwei: Biographical introduction and legendary stories, major works and academic contributions

-TCM Knowledge:Prominent Ancient Herbalists ✵Xu Shuwei: a leading physician of the Song dynasty and a follower of Zhang Zhongjing's theory.
-Based on Zhang Zhongjing's work, he created graphic illustrations of 36 varieties of pulses and propounded the theory of using medicine according to the severity of the disease.
-Xu was the author of several medical works, the most widely read of which is the Lei Zheng Pu Ji Ben Shi Fang (the Classified Effective Prescriptions for Universal Relief), a medical work in 10 volumes.
-Xu Shu-Wei was the representative herbalist of the Meng-He School during the Song Dynasty period.
+TCM Knowledge:Prominent Ancient Herbalists ✵Xu Shuwei: a prominent physician of the Song Dynasty.
+Based on Zhang Zhongjing's work, he created graphic illustrations of 36 types of pulses and developed the theory of prescribing herbs according to the severity of the disease.
+He was the author of several medical works; the most widely read is the Lei Zheng Pu Ji Ben Shi Fang (Classified Effective Prescriptions for Universal Relief), a 10-volume medical compendium.
+He was a leading herbalist of the Menghe School during the Song Dynasty.

 Brief Introduction